Saturday, December 23, 2023

 1. Preheat the oven to 375F.

-2. Generously brush a 10 or 12 inch deep pie pan with melted butter and set aside.
+2. Generously brush a 10 or 12 inch deep pie pan with olive oil and set aside.

 3. Process the rolled oats in a food processor until they have turned into fine flour.

-4. In a medium mixing bowl combine all ingredients and toss them with spatula a few times.
+4. In a medium bowl combine dry ingredients and whisk a few times until well combined.

-6. Pour the dough in the greased pie pan, with a spoon level top of the dough, place halved walnut, sliced figs and whole olives on the dough, using your hands tap over them so that they are situated in the dough.
-Next place the thyme sprigs and marjoram leaves.
+6. Pour the batter in the greased pie pan, with a spoon level top the batter.
+Next, place the halved walnut, sliced figs, whole olives, thyme sprigs and marjoram leaves on gateau batter.

-7. Put the pan in the preheated oven and bake for 45 minutes.
+7. Place the pan in the preheated oven and bake for 45 minutes.

-8. Take the gateaux sale out of the oven and place it on a cooling rack for one hour.
+8. Take the gateau sale out of the oven and place it on a cooling rack for 30 minutes.

 Enjoy & Happy Baking!